sensor-dream/APIVOF/guidelines/list-info/P-packs-in-system-fedora-34.md

-# For letter P, information about installed packages
+# For first letter P, information about installation packages

 <details>
 <summary>PackageKit</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Package management service
+Short desc    : Package management service
 URL          : http://www.freedesktop.org/software/PackageKit/
-Лицензия     : GPLv2+ and LGPLv2+
+License      : GPLv2+ and LGPLv2+
-Описание     : PackageKit is a D-Bus abstraction layer that allows the session user
+Descript     : PackageKit is a D-Bus abstraction layer that allows the session user
              : to manage packages in a secure way using a cross-distro,
              : cross-architecture API.
 ```